videolan/x265/doc/reST/cli.rst

 	specified level, main tier first, turning on high tier only if necessary and available at that level.

+.. option:: --ref <1..16>

+	Max number of L0 references to be allowed.
+This number has a linear multiplier effect on the amount of work performed in motion search, but will generally have a beneficial affect on compression and distortion.
+Default 3

 .. note::
 	:option:`--profile`, :option:`--level-idc`, and
 	:option:`--high-tier` are only intended for use when you are